New Mexico Truck Accident Lawyers

 Wrongful Death Amount is Confidential

-We have helped multiple clients find justice after severe truck accidents since our firm was founded in 1985.
+Since our firm was founded in 1985, we have helped countless clients find justice after severe truck accidents.
 Our goal is to continue making a real difference in the lives of injury victims and their families.
 Our attorneys are also skilled investigators, and we have connections to top accident reconstruction experts and medical experts nationwide.
 Between our promise to give each case the attention it needs and our network of professional consultants, you can be confident we will do what it takes to build a strong case for you.

 Perhaps the most tragic thing about most trucking accidents is that they are preventable when companies and drivers dedicate themselves to safe practices.
 McGinn, Montoya, Love & Curry is dedicated to doing what we can not only to help our victims find justice but also to protect other drivers from suffering similar accidents.
 Holding a company responsible for bending rules and cutting corners can pressure it to do better in the future, saving lives.
 We are here to take on these cases that can make a real difference for our state.

-Let McGinn, Montoya, Love & Curry help you after a serious truck accident.
-Call our attorneys at (505) 405-4441 for a free consultation, no matter where you are in New Mexico.
+Let McGinn, Montoya, Love & Curry help you after a serious truck accident in Albuquerque or anywhere else in New Mexico.
+Call our lawyers today at (505) 405-4441 for a free consultation.

 It's All About the Mission